electron/electron/docs/api/browser-window.md

 Emitted when user or the page wants to start an navigation, it can happen when `window.location` object is changed or user clicks a link in the page.

-This event will not emit when the navigation is started programmely with APIs like `WebContents.loadUrl` and `WebContents.back`.
+This event will not emit when the navigation is started programmatically with APIs like `WebContents.loadUrl` and `WebContents.back`.

 Calling `event.preventDefault()` can prevent the navigation.